loicreynier/sandbox/README.md

 - `isosurf-skimage`: plot isosurfaces calculated with scikit-image
 - `jmtpfs-pyudev`: monitor and mount MTP devices using `jmtpfs` and pyudev
 - `nmlinput`: Fortran helper routines to use namelists as input files
-- `regula-falsi`: unoptimized C implementation of the Regula falsi method
+- `regula-falsi`: unoptimized C implementation of the Regula Falsi method